 In 2019, President Rowe engaged the campus community over a six-month period to formulate and revise the university's vision, mission, and values statements.
-This process, and the subsequent statements included below, initiated the university's multiphased strategic planning process.
-The university's strategic planning process will conclude this summer with a strategic action plan to guide the university through 2026.
+This process, and the subsequent statements included below, initiated the university's multi-phased strategic planning process.